 People are already used to using devices like fitness trackers and blood analysis kits at home, and we are approaching the age when Internet of Things technology will be used to send this information straight to our electronic medical records, he said.

-Representing Telebiomet, a startup founded from the Moscow Technical University of Telecommunication and Informatics, Krzhanovsky presented the company’s telebiometric solutions, including a non-invasive glucose meter that gives results in 15 seconds – with no blood shed – and a multifunctional computer mouse that measures tension in the user.
+Representing Telebiomet, a startup founded from the Moscow Technical University of Telecommunication and Informatics, Krizhanovsky presented the company’s telebiometric solutions, including a non-invasive glucose meter that gives results in 15 seconds – with no blood shed – and a multifunctional computer mouse that measures tension in the user.
 The company is devoted to developing remote screening technologies and noninvasive technologies with the aim of reducing the pain and discomfort currently suffered by patients in various situations.
-When launched, these devices will enable the patient to send their results directly to a server, Krzhanovsky said.
+When launched, these devices will enable the patient to send their results directly to a server, Krizhanovsky said.

 While people are already using e-health devices such as wearable fitness trackers and apps, currently, the data is not being used efficiently, said Paul Epping from the Dutch tech giant Philips.